segmentio/segment-docs/src/profiles/profiles-sync/tables.md

 ## Tables you materialize

-> info ""
+> info "dbt model definitions package"
-> To help with your table materializations, Segment hosts dbt code in a private GitHub repository.
-To request access, reach out to Segment support with your GitHub username and email address.
+> To get started with your table materializations, try Segment's [open-source dbt models](https://github.com/segmentio/profiles-sync-dbt){:target="_blank"}.

 With Profiles Traits materialized view, you can view all custom traits, computed traits, SQL traits, audiences, and journeys associated with a profile in a single row.